Skip to main content

 Which High Performance CPUs Can Be Installed In Fanless Industrial Computers?

-If you require a fanless industrial computer with higher performance levels, both Intel Core and AMD Ryzen V2000 CPUs can be installed.
+If you require a fanless industrial computer with higher performance levels, both Intel Core and AMD Ryzen Embedded CPUs can be installed.
 These systems can be deployed in harsh environments which require rugged computing.

 How Important is TDP?